 Online Banking Security

-Mechanics Savings works hard to secure our Online Banking services so our customers have the confidence that their information is being protected.
+Mechanics Savings works hard to secure our Online Banking services so our customers have the confidence that their information is protected.
 We are proud to deliver the highest level of security for our Online Banking customers.

 The second level of multi-factor authentication is the device(s) you use to log in to Online Banking.
 If our system doesn’t recognize the device as “trusted”, you will automatically be presented with your challenge questions to confirm your identity.

 Note: Only register personal computers and mobile devices that you frequently use and are not available for public use.

 Our Online Banking solution brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features a Tru-Secure Certification for the server, Secure Sockets Layer (SSL) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.

 Once the server session is established, the user and the server are in a secure environment.
 Because the server has been certified as a 128-bit secure server by Tru-Secure, data traveling between the user and the server is encrypted with Secure Sockets Layer (SSL) protocol.
 With SSL, data that travels between the bank and customer is encrypted and can only be decrypted with the public and private key pair.
 In short, the bank’s server issues a public key to the end user’s browser and creates a temporary private key.
 These two keys are the only combination possible for that session.
 When the session is complete, the keys expire and the whole process starts over when a new user starts a server session.